Dan in Real Life: Cast

+Home media

-It was released on DVD and Blu-ray on March 11, 2008.
+The film was released on DVD and Blu-ray on March 11, 2008.

 Production

-The opening scene was in New Jersey and then Rhode Island in the cities of Newport, East Greenwich, West Greenwich, Jamestown, Westerly, and Providence in November and December 2006.
+The film was shot in New Jersey and Rhode Island in the cities of Newport, East Greenwich, West Greenwich, Jamestown, Westerly, and Providence in November and December 2006.
 The opening scene was filmed at Seven Stars Bakery in Providence.
 However, the facade of the building and the interior are altered.
 The first time Dan is pulled over by the Jamestown, Rhode Island police, he is on Ocean Avenue in Newport, Rhode Island.
 The second time, Dan is pulled over by Mackerel Cove in Jamestown.
 In scenes filmed in Jamestown, two bridges are clearly visible: the Jamestown Bridge and its replacement, the Jamestown Verrazzano Bridge.
 Demolition of the Jamestown Bridge was initiated on April 18, 2006.
 The film also cast local residents of neighboring towns and cities consisting of Middletown, North Kingstown and North Providence as Dan's nieces and nephews.
 The date scene was filmed in two different places in Westerly.
 The inside shots were filmed at Alley Katz Bowling Center, while the exterior shots were filmed at Misquamicut Beach.
 What is now the Windjammer was dressed to look like the outside of the bowling center.
 The sunset scene with the entire family on the beach was filmed at Napatree Point in Westerly.